godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 While a typical user account is a balance owned by a user, contract account, on the other hand, provides a storage for an on-chain smart contract.
 Similar to the way that a user account is created from a general lock script with a user's public key hash, a smart contract for a contract account is created from a **backend** with some special script args.
 The smart contract is also represented using the unified [Script](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/crates/types/schemas/godwoken.mol#L27-L37) data structure in the Nervos ecosystem: the combination of `code_hash` and `hash_type` in a script identifies the backend, while `args` provide contract account specific arguments.

-With enough background, the rule for executing backends can be introduced:
+Given the above background, the rule for executing backends can be introduced:

 * Using `to_id` in the layer 2 transaction, Godwoken locates the corresponding backend script
 * The backend script is executed to calculate the state after applying current transaction.